josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 Use empty path routes to group routes together without adding any additional path segments to the URL.
 Users will still visit `/admin` and the `AdminComponent` still serves as the Routing Component containing child routes.

-Open the `AppRoutingModule` and add a new `admin` route to its `appRoutes` array.
+Open the `AppRoutingModule` and add a new `admin` route to the associated `appRoutes` array.

 Give it a `loadChildren` property instead of a `children` property.
-The `loadChildren` property takes a function that returns a promise using the browser's built-in syntax for lazy loading code using dynamic imports `import('...')`.
+The `loadChildren` property takes a function that returns a promise using the syntax built into the browser for lazy loading code using dynamic imports `import('...')`.
 The path is the location of the `AdminModule` \(relative to the application root\).
 After the code is requested and loaded, the `Promise` resolves an object that contains the `NgModule`, in this case the `AdminModule`.